akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240318000000/index.md

 Categories: cs-CV, eess-IV, eess.IV
 Keyword Score: 43
 Keywords: Autoencoder, Benchmarking, Fine-tuning, Fine-tuning, Variational Autoencoder
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.10931v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.10931v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.10931v1.pdf" filename="2403.10931v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.10931v2.pdf" filename="2403.10931v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 The Segment Anything Model (SAM) gained significant success in natural image segmentation, and many methods have tried to <b>fine-tune</b> it to medical image segmentation.
 An efficient way to do so is by using Adapters, specialized modules that learn just a few parameters to tailor SAM specifically for medical images.
 However, unlike natural images, many tissues and lesions in medical images have blurry boundaries and may be ambiguous.
-Previous efforts to adapt SAM ignore this challenge and can only predict distinct segmentation.It may mislead clinicians or cause misdiagnosis, especially when encountering rare variants or situations with low model confidence.
+Previous efforts to adapt SAM ignore this challenge and can only predict distinct segmentation.
+It may mislead clinicians or cause misdiagnosis, especially when encountering rare variants or situations with low model confidence.
 In this work, we propose a novel module called the Uncertainty-aware Adapter, which efficiently <b>fine-tuning</b> SAM for uncertainty-aware medical image segmentation.
 Utilizing a conditional <b>variational</b> <b>autoencoder,</b> we encoded stochastic samples to effectively represent the inherent uncertainty in medical imaging.
 We designed a new module on a standard adapter that utilizes a condition-based strategy to interact with samples to help SAM integrate uncertainty.
 We evaluated our method on two multi-annotated datasets with different modalities: LIDC-IDRI (lung abnormalities segmentation) and REFUGE2 (optic-cup segmentation).
 The experimental results show that the proposed model outperforms all the previous methods and achieves the new state-of-the-art (SOTA) on both <b>benchmarks.</b> We also demonstrated that our method can generate diverse segmentation hypotheses that are more realistic as well as heterogeneous.

 {{</citation>}}